 Where Hulu shines is in its app.
 The Hulu app has a funky design that goes against the normal green and gray theme Hulu usually goes for.
 What makes the app really special, however, is in its quality control.

 Chromecast users can beam their Hulu movies to their TVs, as can iOS users to an Apple TV.
+Speaking of Chromecast and Apple TV, both platforms support 4K streaming, unlike mobile.
+However, no movies are currently streaming in 4K.
 Hulu does not support Picture in Picture mode on Android.

 Hulu is relatively speedy at bringing your videos to HD.
 Cellular connections take a bit longer than Wi-Fi, but both will get your video to HD in 10–15 seconds.